-Six studies (5 RCTs and 1 chart review) on cannabis use and UC pain were evaluated (included prostate, bladder, kidney, and unspecified urogenital cancers).
-Across these studies, pain worsened in advanced cancer patients who were not using cannabis,21 while either reducing ^{22-24} or remaining unchanged^{21,25} in those using any form of cannabis (THC: CBD or THC alone).
-The majority of cannabis users reduced their opioid doses, while most patients in placebo groups increased their dosages.^{21,22} In assessing the safety of THC:CBD (27mg/ml:25mg/ml), one study found low (1-4 sprays) and medium (6-10 sprays) doses were well tolerated and improved pain compared to high dosages (11-16 sprays) that caused multiple side effects.26 The long-term use of cannabis was found to be well-tolerated in patients, with continuation of pain improvement.24

-While the RCTs suggested that the use of oromucosal Sativex® may be a safe and effective adjunct to opioid treatment,^{22-26} they were limited as they relied on self-report with no objective evaluation component and used patient-administered dosing, which can cause protocol deviation.
+Six studies (five randomized controlled trials [RCTs] and one chart review) on cannabis use and UC pain were evaluated (included prostate, bladder, kidney, and unspecified urogenital cancers).
+Across these studies, pain worsened in advanced cancer patients who were not using cannabis, 21 while either reducing22-24 or remaining unchanged^{21,25} in those using any form of cannabis (THC:CBD or THC alone).
+The majority of cannabis users reduced their opioid doses, while most patients in placebo groups increased their dosages.
+21,22 In assessing the safety of THC:CBD (27 mg/ml:25 mg/ml), one study found low (1-4 sprays) and medium (6-10 sprays) doses were welltolerated and improved pain compared to high dosages (11-16 sprays) that caused multiple side effects.26 The long-term use of cannabis was found to be well-tolerated in patients, with continuation of pain improvement.24 While the RCTs suggested that the use of oromucosal Sativex® may be a safe and effective adjunct to opioid treatment, 22-26 they were limited, as they relied on self-report with no objective evaluation component and used patient-administered dosing, which can cause protocol deviation.
 Results based on individual cancer sites were not always provided.
 Two systematic reviews and meta-analyses evaluated these RCTs, concluding that the evidence was poor while finding minimal changes in overall cancer pain.^{27,28}